 The work, realized in the bioinformatics team of a biological lab (where the data are generated), will be in collaboration with the center of bioinformatics in Mines ParisTech.
 It will be codirected by a biologist, a statistician, and co-supervised by a biostatistician.

 Background of the student:

-Statistics or applied mathematics, interested in biological and health application.
+Bioinformatics or Biostatistics / Applied mathematics / Computing, with a strong interest in biology and health application.
 Knowledge of R would be a plus.

-Applicant must own a Master in statistics, mathematics, computing or related.
+Applicant must own a Master in bioinformatics, computing, statistics, applied mathematics or related.
 Applications must be submitted as one pdf file containing all materials.
 To apply, send an email to Laurent Guyon, and attach the following materials in English: